Quality Assurance of LLM-generated Code: Addressing Non-Functional Quality Characteristics

 \end{itemize}

-For each research goal, we further formulated corresponding \textbf{Research Questions (RQs)} to guide the analysis, which are presented in \autoref{sec:method}.
+For each research goal, we further formulated corresponding \textbf{Research Questions (RQs)} to guide the analysis, which are presented in the corresponding sections.

-The rest of the paper is organized as follows: \autoref{back} introduces the background on code generation and related work. \autoref{sec:method} details our methodology, including the systematic literature review, the design of workshops, and the experimental setup. \autoref{sec:res} presents our results, combining insights from the literature, industry discussion, and empirical evaluation.
+The rest of the paper is organized as follows: \autoref{back} introduces the background on code generation and related work. \autoref{literature} outlines the structure of the literature review. \autoref{workshop} presents the organization of the two industry workshops, detailing the participant selection, session design, and experience of practitioners. \autoref{experiment} summarizes the setup of the empirical evaluation, covering dataset selection, experiment configuration, evaluation metrics, and analysis workflow.
 Additionally, we discuss the implications of our findings, highlighting challenges and opportunities for future research.
 We discuss the threats to validity in \autoref{sec:threats}.
 Finally, \autoref{conclusion} concludes the study and outlines directions for integrating NFQCs into the quality assurance of LLM-generated code in real-world software systems.